mikesturm/minimal-legacy-site-/_posts/2016-09-13-mental-obesity.md

 ---
 layout: post
 title: The Other Obesity Epidemic
 subtitle: How Information Bloat is Endangering our Mental Fitness, and What We Can Do About It
+permalink: mental-obesity
 ---

 ![](https://cdn-images-1.medium.com/max/800/1*qYgTRiEwBaBht8b70iI58A.jpeg)